 The Spectator’s affably pro-Remain business correspondent, Martin Vander Weyer, invited readers to answer the party-game question ‘If Brexit was a film…?’
-Naturally most replies have been satirically pro-Leave, readers being what they are, and Vander Weyer asked for more Remainers to have a go, but then I got to thinking…
+Naturally the replies have been partisan, either pro-Leave or pro-Remain, but then I got to thinking…

 In Akira Kurosawa’s 1950 film, an incident is described—somewhat inconclusively—from four perspectives.
 Each of the three directly involved characters gives their version, and then an onlooker gives his.

 As Wikipedia has it, ‘The film is known for a plot device that involves various characters providing alternative, self-serving and contradictory versions of the same incident.’

 In Rashômon the truth is shifting and unclear, while there are no heroes, or at least there are no heroic heroes.
 None of the self-aggrandizing narratives stand up.
 The truth is more prosaic, grubbier, more ambivalent.

 This is how Kurosawa explained his script to his confused assistant-directors: